The Matthews family knows a thing or two about pet nutrition.

 Wild at Home, Wherever Home Might Be

 The Matthews have placed doodle puppies all over the United States (with their first international placements to Canada and Mexico coming this fall).
 No matter where the puppies make their new homes — from New York to Oregon to California to Washington, D.C.— one thing stays consistent: Every new pet family is sent home with a “Matthews Legacy Farm Puppy Package” that includes a toy, teething bone, shampoo, training treats, a bandana, poop bags and pee pads, puppy folder with records, birth certificate and training guide, all in a sturdy Matthews Legacy Farm canvas bag.
-And they also get two sample bags of Taste of the Wild Pacific Stream Puppy Recipe with Smoked Salmon.
+And they also get two sample bags of Taste of the Wild Pacific Stream Puppy Recipe with Smoke-Flavored Salmon.

 “There are a few reasons for this,” McKinley says.
 “With puppies going to a new home and leaving mom and siblings for the first time, having the same food helps them adapt to new family and strange living space more easily.”
 But it’s not just the puppies who are adapting to change; the new puppy parents are as well.
 “So taking the guesswork out of the puppies’ nutrition for the owners brings them comfort and helps them get started on the right foot.”